Step 6: Work out redundancy pay

 You must share in writing with employees how you've calculated redundancy payments.

-When you must pay redundancy
+When you must make the payment

 You should pay redundancy no later than an employee's final pay day.
 You can pay later than this if you both agree another date in writing.